Who needs Schengen visa insurance?

 - Schengen visa medical travel insurance is different from Schengen visa health insurance.
 Health insurance is generally more comprehensive than travel medical insurance, which mainly covers major medical events requiring hospitalization.
 For example, while health insurance might cover the cost of your ambulance ride to the hospital, as well as your hospitalization and post-hospitalization rehab, travel medical insurance would likely only cover the cost of your hospitalization.
 Please note, it is not necessary for you to purchase travel health insurance in order to obtain a Schengen visa.
 However, it is necessary to purchase travel medical.

-The following are the Schengen visa medical insurance requirements:
+Schengen visa insurance requirements:

 - Minimum coverage of 30,000 EUR.